Emurasoft/emurasoft.github.io/en/dlg/customize/validation/index.md

 ## Translation URL text box

 Specifies the URL to use for the Translate Online command on a HTML/CSS/JSON syntax check result. "%1" is a placeholder for the destination language identifier (for instance, "ja" for Japanese), and "%2" is a placeholder for the UTF-8 percent-encoded source text.
-Note that the translation feature is available only when non-English is selected in theLanguage page of the Customize dialog box.
+Note that the translation feature is available only when non-English is selected in the **Language** page of the Customize dialog box.

 ## Validate XML documents (XML) check box